[?] Subscribe To This Site

 • spatial orientation – awareness of the body position in space and in relation to other objects or people

-As a child develops increasingly better control of the arms and legs, she begins to develop fine motor skills, such as grasping, touching, feeding herself etc.
+As a child develops and improves the of the arms and legs, fine motor skills begin to develop - skills such as grasping, touching, feeding herself etc.

-Without reasonable gross motor skills, children often struggle with the fine motor skills that are required for formal school work.
+Children who do not have reasonably good gross motor skills, often struggle with the fine motor skills which are needed for formal school work in the classroom scenario.

 There are other added benefits derived from the physical exercise that practicing gross motor skills provides: